MF-Box: Multi-fidelity and multi-scale emulation for the matter power spectrum

 We start the simulations at $z = 99$ and finish at $z = 0$.
 The initial linear power spectrum and transfer function are produced by CLASS \citep{Lesgourgues:2011} at $z = 99$ through the Zel'dovich approximation \citep{Zeldovish:1970}.
 We assume periodic boundary conditions.
 We use a Fourier-transform-based particle-mesh method on large scales for the gravitational forces and a Barnes-Hut tree \citep{BarnesHut:1986} on small scales.
 Table~\ref{table:simulations} summarizes the simulation volumes and particle loads used in this paper.
 We use the same set of low-fidelity (L1) and high-fidelity (HF) pairs as in \cite{Ho:2022}, with an additional low-fidelity node (L2) to demonstrate the emulation using simulations from different box sizes.
 However, the framework presented in this paper is generalizable to more than two low-fidelity nodes.
 Fig~\ref{fig:nbody_plot} shows a visual illustration for the dark-matter only simulations used in this paper.

 Our emulation target is the matter power spectrum, $P(k)$, a summary statistic of the over-density field.
 We measure the matter power spectrum with a cloud-in-cell mass assignment.
 We use the built-in power spectrum estimator from MP-Gadget; the power spectrum is thus generated on a mesh the same size as the simulation's PM grid, which is $3$ times the mean interparticle spacing.
-We have also tested the matter power spectrum generated by NBodyKit \citep{Hand:2018}, and the multi-fidelity emulation shows similar accuracy.
+The multi-fidelity emulation framework we introduce here is also applicable to other implementations of power spectrum calculations, such as those generated by NBodyKit \citep{Hand:2018}.